 Benton City is located at the base of Red Mountain, and its downtown is a short drive from numerous boutique and production wineries.
 Businesses in downtown Benton City benefit from its convenient location and nearby residential, retail, and commercial developments.
 The Port has invested and rehabilitated a handful of downtown sites for retail and restaurant mixed uses.
-Current occupants include a Subway restaurant and Honey Bee Quilting.
 The Port's assets in Benton City are currently occupied by long-term tenants, and recent upgrades would make an ideal investment for a stand-alone investor or tenant-occupant.
+The Port entered into purchase and sale agreements on two Benton City properties in 2021; resulting in their return to private ownership for two well established businesses.
 Benton City is a 17-minute drive to the Tri-Cities and 20 minutes to Prosser.

-- Central downtown Benton City location - Customizable spaces from 600 to 3,500 square feet - Focused on retail, office, and service-related uses - Easy access to interstate and state route
+- Central downtown Benton City location - Customizable spaces from 700 to 3,500 square feet - Focused on retail, office, and service-related uses - Easy access to interstate and state route